originalworks/protocol/README.md

 # Original Works Protocol

-This repository contains the Original Works Protocol.
+This repository contains the Original Works Protocol files and discussions.